-As explained on the previous page, the promises of technocracy have all turned out to be hollow.
+The promises of technocracy have all turned out to be hollow.
 It doesn't improve our lives.
-In fact, it makes things worse.
+In fact, it makes things worse, every step of the way.

 Yet it keeps advancing — in the same direction.